Braxton Berrios Player Prop Bets for NFL Week 18 | New York vs. Buffalo 1/9/2022

 - So far this season, 11.1% of the 583 passes thrown by his team have gone Berrios' way.

-- Berrios (eight red zone targets) has been the recipient of 11.8% of his team's 68 red zone pass attempts.
+- Berrios has seen the ball thrown his way eight times in the red zone this season, 11.8% of his team's 68 red zone pass attempts.

-- The Jets, who rank 25th in the NFL in points scored, have attempted a pass 61.6% of the time while opting for the ground attack 38.4% of the time.
+- The Jets have thrown the football in 61.6% of their plays from scrimmage this year while running the ball 38.4% of the time.
+This offensive attack ranks 25th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Berrios' matchup with the Bills.